What is Net Book Value?

 - Asset Write-Down

-Net Book Value (NBV) vs. Fair Market Value (FMV)
+Net Book Value Formula (NBV)

-While only the accumulated depreciation is deduced from the purchase cost here, the formula can become more complex if there are other additional variables such as if the company determines that the fixed asset is impaired and must be written-down on the books.
+While only the accumulated depreciation is deduced from the purchase cost here, the formula can become more complex if there are other additional variables, such as if the company determines that the fixed asset is impaired and must be written down on the books.

 Impairment stems from a circumstance wherein the company decides that an asset’s market value is less than its net book value, i.e. a downward reduction is applied to the asset’s book value to reflect its true value more accurately.